bramp/prob.js/README.md

 Random source
 -------------

 Internally Prob.js uses Mersenne Twister provided by [random-js](https://github.com/ckknight/random-js).
-This can be overriden by providing the `src` argument when generating a number.
-Src is expected to be a function that when called returns a signed integer uniformally in the range [-2^31,2^31).
+This can be overridden by providing the `src` argument when generating a number. `src` is expected to be a function that when called returns a signed integer uniformly in the range [-2^31,2^31).

 For example: